olegolt/PAF_reanalysis/README.md

 **Figure 1**. **(A)** Out of 1,000 sub-samples of 16 individuals taken from the training set (questionably  labeled as ‘validation’ set), only 4 result in an AUC of 1.0 (p=0.004).
 The mean AUC for this sub-sample is 0.73, matching the cross-validated AUC of the training set, as depicted in the histogram.
 (B) Out of 1,000 repeated analyses, in which all analysis steps - including the latent growth modelling - were identical to those in the original study, only 10 produced an AUC as high as the one reported in the paper (p=0.01).
 The joint probability of observing these two metrics is 0.004% (1 out of 25,000).

+3. Labeling this approach as “machine learning” is misleading.
+Although the term is often used broadly, its use here implies a level of complexity and rigor that the data and modeling simply do not support.
+The dataset includes only 118 individuals, with just 80 in the training set [16 for evaluating performance] and 38 in the test set - numbers that are far too small for parameter-rich models like neural networks.
+Describing this as a “large dataset” is inaccurate. e models are trained on only two predictors, one of which is binary.
+Complex models are built to capture intricate patterns in high-dimensional, nonlinear data - not to handle trivial input spaces.
+Using such models in this context is scientifically unjustified.
+Unsurprisingly, the simplest model - logistic regression - achieved the best performance.

 ## Deviations from their [protocol](https://journals.lww.com/painrpts/fulltext/2020/08000/a_novel_cortical_biomarker_signature_for.6.aspx)